Kern County Lyft Accident Lawyers

 - Driving under the influence (DUI)

-- Traffic violations, such as running the red light and ignoring stop signs
+- Traffic violations, such as running a red light and ignoring stop signs

 - Lack of route familiarity